 Well, being main suggests that the station operates domestic and international routes and if you want to travel to some nearby places, or even other European countries, for Prague is well connected with them, you will most likely go there by train.
 Of course, booking tickets online is easy, but in the mobile version I did not see pages in English, only in Czech.
 So, after some thinking I went to the railway station to buy tickets right there.
 As foreigners, there are some things we should know:

 – not all ticket selling staff speak good English and not everyone is eager to answer questions.
 When I bought my tickets to Kutna Hora, the lady did not speak good English and was quite rude.
 I had many questions, as I did not know all the procedures (there was no seat, departure time, route number on my ticket.
 I have written more about it in my Kutna Hora post) and, frankly, she was of no help.
 I had to figure out everything myself.
-On my second visit to the station, when I was aware of almost everything, it went much better and quicker 🙂 In short, they sell open tickets for most popular destinations like Kutna Hora or Karlstejn, meaning you can take any train going that direction.
+On my second visit to the station, when I was aware of almost everything, it went much better and quicker 🙂 In short, they sell open tickets for most popular destinations like Kutna Hora or Karlstejn, meaning you can take any train going in that direction.
 But, as some ticket sellers are not of much help, better do like I did: I checked the trains’ departure times and routes’ numbers online before my trip so that I could find them on the electronic display, bought tickets at the desk and headed to my platform.
 No need to ask any questions to the staff 🙂